 This appropriation is limited to resolving claims of abuse and neglect for people who were under the supervision or in the care, custody or guardianship of the State or who had come to the notice of the State, prior to 2008.

-This appropriation is intended to achieve resolution for victims of abuse and neglect who were in the care, custody or guardianship of the State.
+in the care, custody or guardianship of the State.